 It is quite common for directors to seek to negotiate such matters themselves, perhaps on the basis of providing such assistance (as per their statutory duties).

-However, in reality, with their knowledge of Director Disqualification proceedings the Insolvency Service will use any such response in evidence against that director (should proceedings be subsequently issued), with letters, telephone notes of conversations and narrative statements provided to the Official Receiver often comprising a vital component of the documents exhibited to Director Disqualification proceedings.
+However, in reality, with their knowledge of director disqualification proceedings the Insolvency Service will use any such response in evidence against that director (should proceedings be subsequently issued), with letters, telephone notes of conversations and narrative statements provided to the Official Receiver often comprising a vital component of the documents exhibited to director disqualification proceedings.

 With this in mind, it is recommended that a director does not enter into such negotiations without first at least seeking advice and, preferably, instructing solicitors to correspond with the Insolvency Service (or their instructed solicitors).
+Otherwise you can unintentionally damage your claim and get disqualified.

 Your solicitor’s legal costs